-As previously reported, on May 2, 2022, the FERC accepted and suspended in part Constellation Mystic Power, LLC's ("Mystic's") changes to its Amended and Restated Cost-of-Service Agreement ("COSA") to reflect Mystic's current upstream ownership.27 The changes were accepted effective as of June 1, 2022, but subject to refund and to the outcome of paper hearing (or settlement procedures) on the issues of capital structure and cost of debt raises issues.
-Mystic filed an offer of settlement on September 8, 2022 to resolve all issues set for hearing and settlement proceedings and the FERC accepted that offer of settlement on November 2, 2022,28 directing Mystic to make a compliance filing with revised tariff records in eTariff format reflecting the FERC's action in the November 2 order.
+Mystic's current upstream ownership.
+The changes were accepted effective as of June 1, 2022, but subject to refund and to the outcome of paper hearing (or settlement procedures) on the issues of capital structure and cost of debt raises issues.
+Mystic filed an offer of settlement on September 8, 2022 to resolve all issues set for hearing and settlement proceedings and the FERC accepted that offer of settlement on November 2, 2022, directing Mystic to make a compliance filing with revised tariff records in eTariff format reflecting the FERC's action in the November 2 order.
 Mystic submitted that compliance filing on December 2, 2022 (ER22-1192-003).
 No comments were received by the December 23, 2022 comment date, and there was no activity in this proceeding since the last Report.
 This compliance filing remains pending before the FERC.
 FERC action on the compliance filing will conclude this proceeding.
 If you have questions on any aspect of this proceeding, please contact Joe Fagan (202-218-3901; jfagan@daypitney.com) or Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).

-Mystic 8/9 Cost of Service Agreement (ER18-1639)
+• Mystic 8/9 Cost of Service Agreement (ER18-1639)

 Mystic I Remand.
-As previously reported, the DC Circuit issued a decision on August 23, 202229 that, among other things: (i) granted State Petitioners' petitions for review on the cost allocation issue; (ii) vacated the clawback portions excluding Everett costs and the challenged delay provision of the orders under review; and (iii) remanded the cases to the FERC to address NESCOE's request for clarification about revenue credits and for clarification of the apparent contradictions in the FERC's December 2020 Rehearing Order.
+As previously reported, the DC Circuit issued a decision on August 23, 2022 that, among other things: (i) granted State Petitioners' petitions for review on the cost allocation issue; (ii) vacated the clawback portions excluding Everett costs and the challenged delay provision of the orders under review; and (iii) remanded the cases to the FERC to address NESCOE's request for clarification about revenue credits and for clarification of the apparent contradictions in the FERC's December 2020 Rehearing Order.